graalvm/workshops/native-image/reflection/index.md

 ]
 ```

-You can run this process mutiple times and the runs are merged if you specify `native-image-agent=config-merge-dir`, as i
+You can run the tracing agent mutiple times.
+The resulting configuration files are merged if you specify `native-image-agent=config-merge-dir`,
-s shown in the example below:
+as shown below:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash
 java -agentlib:native-image-agent=config-merge-dir=META-INF/native-image ReflectionExample StringCapitalizer capitalize "hello"
 ```

-Building the standalone executable will now make use of the provided configuration.
-Let's build it:
+Now build the standalone executable to make use of the configuration files.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash
 native-image --no-fallback ReflectionExample
 ```

-And let's see if it works any better:
+And run the executable file to check that it now works as expected:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash